 Visually appealing, perfect on a cool evening.
 This will be a new tailgating go to.
 The first empty pot is always the best Compliment.
 And it’s great to only take one to an event.
 Great Recipe, thank you!

 Are you new to cast iron Dutch oven cooking?
-We’re not talking about cooking in those fancy and expensive enameled Dutch ovens over here.
-I have written up a very thorough post all about how to cook in a Dutch oven.
-I also include:
+We’re not talking about cooking in those fancy and expensive enameled pots over here.
+Ready to take your cooking outside and learn to cook in one?
+I share my tips on the following:

 - how to choose a Dutch oven

 - accessories needed

 - learn how to cook in a Dutch oven!